 Search for your Air New Zealand flight reward using the home page

-Simple point-to-point one way and return partner reward flights on Star Alliance partners can also be booked online through a dedicated booking portal.
+Reward flights on Star Alliance partners and Qantas in Australia can also be booked online through a dedicated booking portal.
 This online functionality is however only on offer for Airpoints members based in New Zealand.

 Search for your flight using the dedicated Star Alliance reward booking page

 If reward seats are available on a given day, you will be presented with the available options and price in APD